 Personal reflections of Chad Kennemer - Huntsville Unit.

-The purpose of the Windham School District (WSD) is to assist offenders in meeting their educational objectives.
+The purpose of the Windham School District (WSD) is to assist residents in meeting their educational objectives.
 To sign up for GED® classes or learn a trade, Windham is the place to go.
 These opportunities are great, but WSD is so much more than that; for me it was a change of life.

 I have been in and out of prison practically all my life.
 At a young age I began serving time in penal institutions but I never thought about my education.
 I could barely read or write and didn't even realize that I had given up on myself.
 But one day, a great teacher from WSD taught me how to believe in myself by showing me the importance of getting an education.
 She gave me the tools for my education and as a result built my self confidence